 Lee graduated with a BSc (Hons) in Policing from Canterbury Christchurch University and completed his GDL, LPC and LLM in Legal Practice with Distinction from the London Metropolitan University.
 Lee subsequently qualified as a childcare solicitor representing Local Authority clients in the Family Court and the Court of Protection.
 Lee is a retired Police Sergeant and specialised in firearms response and victim identification.
 He was a member of the team that identified the victims of the Grenfell fire and has received several commendations in his policing career including a Central Criminal Court Judge's Commendation and a Commissioners Commendation following firearm incidents.
 In his spare time, Lee provides pro bono advice to Forces veterans in childcare matters and assists East England Ambulance Service as a non-clinical emergency response driver.

 Nicole read Law at the University of Southampton prior to completing her LPC at The University of Law (Bloomsbury).
 Nicole trained and qualified as a solicitor in a regional law firm in Kent before moving to a firm in London.
 As a solicitor, Nicole specialised in property litigation and leasehold enfranchisement.
 Nicole was highly commended in the Young Professional of the Year category at the Enfranchisement & Right to Manage Awards in 2019.
-Nicole is now a tutor at The University of Law.
+Nicole is now a Lecturer at The University of Law.

 Domenico holds a PhD in Public Comparative Law from the University of Calabria (Italy), completed with a scholarship award.
 During his doctorate, he was visiting scholar at Institute of Advanced Legal Studies (University of London).
 Before being awarded his PhD, Domenico obtained a Bachelor Degree and a Master Degree in Political Sciences at the University of Calabria (Italy); furthermore, he got a LLB and a LLM at University of Jaén (Spain).Domenico has an extensive experience of teaching in Higher Education in the UK, Italy, Spain and France across different areas of law at both undergraduate and postgraduate level.
 Domenico is also a Fellow of the Higher Education Academy.
 Domenico has published widely in academic law journals on human rights, transnational law, environmental law.
 He is a former visiting research fellow at the Centre for Latin-American and Caribbean Studies (University of London).